nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 W:  Is the docker daemon installed and running?
 ```

 Your version of Docker may be out of date.
 Docker version 17.06 or greater is required.
-To check which version of Docker you have use `Docker -v`.
+To check which version of Docker you have run the command `docker -v`.